A Unique History From My Work Diaries - 1953 - 1990

 of people I worked with at some period

 Clary Skeavington (1347) Sub Area Surveyor since 1947, the title would be changed first to Group Surveyor then changed again to Senior Surveyor in North Notts Area, a position I would aspire to in the new Nottinghamshire Area, being promoted from Surveyor at Ollerton.
-Clary had been Apprentice at Hucknall, Assistant at Ollerton, a Butterley Co pit before transferring to the Teversal group of pits owned by Stanton Ironworks Co as an Assistant to Jimmy Burlinson in 1940 /41? prior to Nationalisation of the mines 1 January 1947.
+Clary had been Apprentice at Hucknall, a pit owned by Sherwood Colliery Co., Assistant at Ollerton, a Butterley Co., pit before transferring to the Teversal group of pits owned by Stanton Ironworks Co as an Assistant to Jimmy Burlinson in 1940 /41? prior to Nationalisation of the mines 1 January 1947.

 Norman Smedley (2…) was promoted from Surveyor at Pleasley to a Group Surveyor in South Wales in 1954 where he was then promoted to Area Chief Surveyor.
 In 1967 when the Areas were reorganised he was appointed as Area Surveyor and Minerals Manager for North Derbyshire Area at Bolsover HQ.